rikvdkleij/intellij-haskell/README.md

 - View quick documentation;
 - View quick definition;
 - Structure view;
+- Goto to declaration (called `Navigate`/`Declaration` in IntelliJ menu);
 - Navigate to declaration (called `Navigate`/`Class` in IntelliJ menu);
 - Navigate to identifier (called `Navigate`/`Symbol` in IntelliJ menu);
+- Goto instance declaration (called `Navigate`/`Instance declaration` in IntelliJ menu);
 - Navigate to declaration or identifier powered by Hoogle (called `Navigate`/`Navigation by Hoogle` in IntelliJ menu);
 - Inspection by HLint;
 - Quick fixes for HLint suggestions;
 - Show error action to view formatted message.
 Useful in case message consists of multiple lines (Ctrl-F10, Meta-F10 on Mac OSX);
-- Intention actions to add language extension (depends on compiler error), add top-level type signature (depends on compiler warning) or to add import of identifier;
+- Intention actions to add language extension (depends on compiler error), add top-level type signature (depends on compiler warning);
+- Intention action to select which module to import if identifier is not in scope;
 - Code formatting with Hindent and/or Stylish-haskell.
 Formatting of selected code by Hindent;
+- Code completion for project module names, language extensions and package names in Cabal file;

-# Getting started (1.0.0-beta4)
+# Getting started
 - Install this plugin.
 Make sure no other Haskell plugin is installed in IntelliJ;
 - Install latest version of [Stack](https://github.com/commercialhaskell/stack)
 - Install latest versions of [Hindent](https://github.com/chrisdone/hindent) and [Stylish-Haskell](https://github.com/jaspervdj/stylish-haskell).